 In this article we try and shed some light on the matter.

 The first thing you need to do is check your device’s ISO rating.

-The ISO rating can often be found on the back of wrist watches or fitness devices to indicate how well the device is sealed against ingress of water.
+The ISO rating can often be found on the back of wrist watches or fitness devices to indicate how they is sealed against ingress of water.
 It is usually accompanied by an indication of the static test pressure that a sample of newly manufactured wearables were exposed to in a leakage test.
-The test pressure can be indicated either directly in bars, or (more commonly) as an equivalent water depth in meters (in the United States sometimes also in feet).
+The test pressure can be indicated either directly in bars, or (more commonly) as an equivalent water depth in meters (in the America sometimes also in feet).

 This means that tests include safety margins to take factors in account like aging of the seals, rapidly changing water pressure and temperature, as well as dynamic mechanical stresses.
 Also, resistance testing is performed in fresh water.
 So unless explicitly specified by the manufacturer, devices are not guaranteed to hold under salt water.